integralfx/MemTestHelper/DDR4 OC Guide.md

    * Desynchronising MCLK and FCLK can incur a massive latency penalty, so you're better off tightening timings to keep your MCLK:FCLK 1:1.
 See [AMD - AM4](#amd---am4) for more information.
    * Otherwise, set FCLK to whatever is stable (1600MHz if you're unsure).
 2. Loosen primary timings to 18-22-22-42.
-3. Increase DRAM voltage to 1.45v if safe for your IC.
+3. Increase DRAM voltage to 1.45v if it is safe for your IC.
 5. Follow steps 4-7 from [Finding a Baseline](#finding-a-baseline).
 6. Proceed to [Tightening Timings](#tightening-timings).